U-M's Commitment

 The winning design will be installed as a full-scale window mural on the elevated glass walkway connecting Weiser Hall and the North University Building (NUB) — one of the most collision-prone areas identified in U-M's bird monitoring data.

-The installation spans six large panels & six small panels.
+The installation spans six large panels.
 You may submit a design for all six panels (continuous or individual compositions) or for a single panel.
 There is no limit to the number of designs you may submit.

 HOW TO ENTER